Best Prosumer Espresso Machine (2021 Reviews)

-The Silvia is easy to operate, using just a few switches for power, brewing, water, and steam.
+The Silvia, and even its pro version, is easy to operate, using just a few switches for power, brewing, water, and steam.
 You’d be hard-pressed to simplify more than that!

 Bezzera is an Italian brand that’s been making some of the most amazing prosumer espresso machines for over 100 years.
 The result is the ability to fuse the best of traditional design and modern technology.